theilr/gimp-frastructure/README.md

 The routines in the second section (**Overt Manipulation**) alter your images in ways that you would never expect to see "straight out of the camera" (unless your camera was broken).
-These are transformations that are unapologetically digital.
+These are transformations that are unapologetically digital, and arguably somewhat gimmicky.

 ___